aiidateam/aiida-tutorials/docs/pages/2020_Oxford/sections/first_taste.rst

 Choosing a structure
 ********************
-In this simple example, we load a structure already stored in the AiiDA database (it is the one we imported from a file earlier).
+In this simple example, we load a structure already stored in the AiiDA database (it is the one we imported from a file earlier on).
 We do this using the ``load_node`` command (that accepts either an integer PK or a string UUID).